Octa-Aerospace/octa-launch/packages/cansat/README.md

   sudo nano /etc/systemd/system/octasat.service
   ```

-4. add the content of the startup.service to that file and save.
+4. add the content of the _template.service to that file and save.
 5. reload systemd to Recognize the New Service

   ```bash